alexandre-touret/alexandre-touret.github.io/en/2023/03/27/rest-api-versioning/index.md

 If you change your database without impacting the APIs, why should you waste your time creating and managing a version of your API?
 It doesn't make sense.

-On the other way around, when you evolve your service contract, you usually impact your database (e.g., see the first example of breaking change above).
+On the other way around, when you evolve your service contract, you usually impact your database (e.g., see the example of breaking change above).

-Moreover, the version **is usually specified on the _"middleware"_ side, where your expose your API.**
+Moreover, the version **is usually specified on the _"middleware"_ side, where your expose your API**.
+I'll come back to this point in a later section.

+If you want to dig into what is a breaking change and what to version, you can read [this guide on the Github website](https://docs.github.com/en/rest/overview/api-versions?apiVersion=2022-11-28).

 ### How many versions must I handle?
 Tough question!